Script Object.

 }

 Optional.
 Provides credentials data of the Salesforce orgs you want to process.
 It's optional if you need to configure a manual connection to any of the processed orgs.
-Alternatively, you can enforce the Plugin to take SFDX connection from the stored in the local system by omitting the orgs section.
+Alternatively, you can enforce the Plugin to use local Salesforce CLI auth data by omitting the orgs section.

 Item Type: ScriptOrg